pauleveritt/django-tutorial-extended/README.md

 - Ensure Django support and pytest are configured in settings
 - In the main template, find the `<script>` for Tailwind, Alt-Enter on the URL, and "Download" as a library
 - (Optional) Install the BlackConnect plugin and set it up to run on reformat/save
+- Add the SQLite instance in the database tool

+For the extended demo:

+- Have the `BlackConnect` plugin installed
+  - But NOT set up to run on Reformat/Save
+- Install `.env` and `requirements` plugins

 ## Main Demo